jhaskinsjr/nebula/README.txt

 Notwithstanding this, I chose to trade away speed for flexibility.

 --
+SOFTWARE architecture

+As mentioned in the preceding section, ussim uses a collection of independent microservices, each with its own task (e.g., fetch instruction bytes, service register file operations), all communicating over a shared "party line," implemented over TCP.

+There are two main communication channels: "results" and "events."
+The former, as its name implies, is concerned with broadcasting output from the various microservices, whereas the latter is concerned with broadcasing requests for actions to be taken.
+To ask for the value stored in a register, an event is sent, e.g.,

+    service.tx({'event': {
+        'arrival': 1 + state.get('cycle'),
+        'register': {
+            'cmd': 'get',
+            'name': _insn.get('rs1'),
+        }
+    }})

+To report the result of an operation, a result is sent, e.g.,

+    service.tx({'result': {
+        'arrival': 1 + state.get('cycle'),
+        'flush': {
+            'iid': _insn.get('iid'),
+        },
+    }})

+One general-purpose rule of thumb is that incoming results should be handled BEFORE events, since results communicate information that may be useful in processing events.

+There are other channels as well; two highlights are the "info" channel, used to echo debug/informational output, e.g.,

+    service.tx({'info': '_insn : {}'.format(_insn)})

+and the "shutdown" channel used to cleanly cease all ussim processes and gracefully exit, e.g.,

+    service.tx({'shutdown': None})

+For a complete list, see the handler() function in launcher.py.

+--
 RUNNING

 If you have not already done so, you will need to install pyelftools; see: